CRogers42/CRogers42.github.io/index.md

 ### Sociology and Social Policy

 - [Are schools in Ireland engines of sex inequality?
-Institutional structures which impact student’s choices.]
+Institutional structures which impact student’s choices.](/pdf/Are%20schools%20in%20Ireland%20engines%20of%20sex%20inequality.pdf)
 <img src="images/images.png?raw=true"/>

 ---